 After Nationwide's liquidation (& more recently Velvet Sky & 1time) many passengers were stuck with tickets they couldn't use.
-To reduce this risk, purchase your airline tickets with a credit card that comes with a safeguard that if a supplier fails to deliver, you can turn to your card issuer for a refund (this is usually achieved by choosing the option to pay the full amount before interest rates kick in after a month).
+To reduce this risk, especially when booking with a lesser known airline, always purchase your airline tickets with a credit card.
+Most provide a safeguard so that if a supplier fails to deliver, you can turn to your card issuer for a refund.
+You will have to pay off the full amount within the first month though, before the interest rate kicks in.

 Use the pay later option as a "hedge-bet".
 It gives you 24-48 hours to look for a better rate and eliminates post purchase dissonance if an airline decides to run a special.

 British Airways recently launched a new option to hold international bookings for up to three days, or 72 hours to be precise.
 All you have to do is pay a small deposit of £10 (R180) which will be refunded if you book the flights within the 72-hours time limit.
 This is a great way to hold a flight and see whether any cheaper flights become available during that time and other airlines will surely follow suit!